rochonma/mxl/docs/Tools.md

                               Audio sample offset in number of samples.
 Positive value means you are adding a delay (commit in the past).
           --video-offset INT [0]
-                              Video grain offset in number of grains.
+                              Video frame offset in number of frames.
 Positive value means you are adding a delay (commit in the past).
   -d,     --domain TEXT:DIR REQUIRED
                               The MXL domain directory